Julian (emperor): Problems regarding authenticity

 Julian's works have been edited and translated several times since the Renaissance, most often separately; but many are translated in the Loeb Classical Library edition of 1913, edited by Wilmer Cave Wright.
 Wright mentions, however, that there are many problems surrounding Julian's vast collection of works, mainly the letters ascribed to Julian.
 The collections of letters existing today are the result of many smaller collections, which contained varying numbers of Julian's works in various combinations.
-For example, in Laurentianus 58.16, the largest collection of letters ascribed to Julian was found, containing 43 manuscripts.
+For example, in Laurentianus 58.16, the largest collection of letters ascribed to Julian was found, containing 43 items.
 The origins of many letters in these collections are unclear.

 Joseph Bidez and François Cumont compiled the different collections in 1922 and arrived at a total of 284 items.
 157 of these were considered genuine, and 127 were regarded as spurious.
 This contrasts starkly with Wright's earlier mentioned collection, which contains only 73 items which are considered genuine, along with 10 apocryphal letters.
 Michael Trapp notes, however, that when comparing Bidez and Cumont's work with Wright's, Bidez and Cumont regard as many as sixteen of Wright's genuine letters as spurious.
 Which works can be ascribed to Julian is thus very much up to debate.

 The problems surrounding a collection of Julian's works are exacerbated by the fact that Julian was a motivated writer, which means it is possible that many more letters could have circulated despite his short reign.
 Julian himself attests to the large number of letters he had to write in a letter that is itself likely to be genuine.
 Julian's religious agenda gave him even more work than the average emperor as he sought to instruct his newly styled pagan priests and dealt with discontented Christian leaders and communities.
 An example of him instructing his pagan priests is found in a fragment in the Vossianus MS., inserted in the Letter to Themistius.

 Additionally, Julian's hostility towards the Christian faith inspired vicious counteractions by Christian authors, as in Gregory of Nazianzus' invectives against Julian.
 Christians no doubt suppressed some of Julian's works as well.
 This Christian influence is still visible in Wright's much smaller collection of Julian's letters.
 She comments that some letters are suddenly cut off when the contents become hostile towards Christians and believes this to be the result of Christian censorship.
 Notable examples appear in the Fragment of a letter to a Priest and the letter to High-Priest Theodorus.